-If a pupil is given permission by the Principal, or the Senior Vice Principal acting on the Principal's behalf, extended 'late' school will be used to prevent a potential suspension.
-Reasons can include but are not limited to - refusal to attend the Learning Support Unit/ disruption whilst in isolation and require a pupil to return to the Academy for 12pm but have their school day extended until 5pm.
-The number of extended school sessions will be decided upon an individual basis, according to the incident
+If a pupil is given permission by the Principal, or the Senior Leadership Team acting on the Principal's behalf, extended 'late' school will be used to prevent a potential suspension.
+Reasons can include but are not limited to - refusal to attend the Isolation Unit and disruption whilst in isolation.
+Pupils return to the Academy at a later point but have their school day extended until 17:00.
+The number of extended school sessions will be decided upon an individual basis, according to the incident.